At a Glance - Inverse Trig Ratios

 Yessireebob.
 We got all our angles and all our side lengths using trigonometry.

 Carl wants to relax in a hammock.
 Who doesn't, really?
 He's 6 feet away from one tree and 4 feet away from another.
 From where he's standing, he can see both trees are exactly 90° from each other.
-He wants us to find out the angles that the two trees make.
+He wants us to find out the angles that the two trees make between each other and his own position.
 (Don't make him do it!
 He's on vacation!)

 Relative to Tree A, we know the opposite and adjacent sides.
 If we're looking for trig ratios to use (which, hint-hint, we are), tangent would be a good choice.